mlpack/mlpack/doc/tutorials/fastmks.md

 tree is modified.

-We also use an instantiated kernel, but because we are building our own tree, we must use `mlpack::metric::IPMetric` so that our tree is built on the metric induced by our kernel function.
+We also use an instantiated kernel, but because we are building our own tree, we must use `IPMetric` so that our tree is built on the metric induced by our kernel function.

 ```c++
 #include <mlpack.hpp>